ejholmes/walk/man/walk.1.md

   * `-v`:
     Show stdout from the `Walkfile` when executing the **exec** phase.

-  * `-d`:
-    Print the dependencies of the target.
-This can be used in conjunction with a file watching utility like fswatch(1) to execute a target whenever its dependencies have changed.

   * `-j`=<number>:
     Controls the number of targets that are executed in parallel.
 By default, targets are executed with the maximum level of parallelism that the graph